orthecreedence/wookie-doc/views/docs/request-handling.md

 `last-chunk-p` is a boolean.
 If it's `nil`, expect more chunks on the way.
 If it's `t`, then `chunk-data` is the last chunk in the data, and you should do any cleanup you need to.

+The `:start` and `:end` keywords let you specify *bindings* that will hold the start and end positions for `chunk-data`.
+If either `:start` or `:end` are not specified, then `chunk-data` will be a subseq (a copy) of the array passed in by the HTTP parser.
+Basically, you should probably specify the `:start`/`:end` keywords to avoid a needless copy, but if you don't, Wookie will fall back to its old default behavior (which is that `chunk-data` has exactly what you need in it).

 By default, `with-chunking` will disable storing the HTTP body on any request we set up chunking for (see [request-store-body](/docs/request-handling#request-store-body)).